aburgh/Disk-Arbitrator/README.markdown

 ### Installation

-Installation is very easy:

-* Drag the Disk Arbitrator application to the desired location, though /Applications/Utilities is recommended.
+To install, drag the Disk Arbitrator application to the desired location, for example /Applications.

 You may optionally want to have Disk Arbitrator automatically running every time you log in.
 There are two ways to do this:

-* Add Disk Arbitrator to your Login Items in the Accounts preference panel in System Preferences.
+* Add Disk Arbitrator to your Login Items in the User & Groups (or Accounts on older OS X versions) preference panel in System Preferences.

-* Use the included Disk Arbitrator Agent.plist.
+* Use the included "Install User Launch Agent" feature (accessible from the menu).
 When installed, the system's launchd will automatically launch Disk Arbitrator when you log in, just like a Login Item.
-In addition, the plist contains a setting which tells launchd to "Keep Alive" the program, which instructs launchd to monitor the application and automatically relaunch it in the event of a crash or if otherwise quit.
+In addition, the plist contains a setting which instructs launchd to monitor the application and automatically relaunch it in the event of a crash or if otherwise quit.
 This offers the most assurance that Disk Arbitrator will be running whenever you are logged in.
-To install the agent, copy the Disk Arbitrator Agent.plist to /Library/LaunchAgents to install for all users or to /Users/username/Library/LaunchAgents to install for a single user.

 ### Usage